- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016)

 - Shahid Ullah.
 Demographic forecasting using functional data analysis.
 (Ph.D., graduated 2007).
 Now a Senior Lecturer in Biostatistics at Flinders University School of Medicine.

 - Laura Villanova.
 Response surface optimization for high-dimensional systems with multiple responses.
 (Ph.D., graduated 2010).
-Now a statistician at Ceramic Fuel Cells Limited.
+Now working at the Technische Universität Graz, Austria.

 - Xiaozhe Catherine Wang (Lopes).
 Characteristic-based forecasting for time series data, (Ph.D., graduated 2005).
 Winner of Mollie Holman doctoral medal in IT, 2005.
-Now lead data scientist at ANZ Bank, Melbourne.
+Now principal data scientist at ANZ Bank, Melbourne.

 - Farah Yasmeen.
 Functional linear models for mortality forecasting.
 (Ph.D., graduated 2011).
 Now a Lecturer at the University of Karachi, Pakistan.

 - Bruce Yu.
 Analysis of flood frequency data.
 (M.Sc., graduated 1998).
-Now HR Consulting Manager at Gemini Personnel.
+Now HR Professional with Freelance Physician.